Clemapfel/jluna/docs/manual.md

 Julia types can be ordered.
 To conceptualize this, the relation of types is best thought of as a directed graph.
 Each node of the graph is a type, each edge is directed, where, if the edge goes from type `A` to type `B`, then `B <: A`.
 That is, `B` is a subtype of `A`, or, equivalently, `A >: B`: `A` is a supertype of `B`.

-This relational nature is heavily used in Julias multiple dispatch and type inference, for now, however, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this:
+This relational nature is heavily used in Julias multiple dispatch and type inference, for now, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this:

 ```cpp
 // (*this) <: other